beartype/plum/README.md

 'This is an integer!'

 >>> f(1.0)
-'This is a number, but I don't know which type.'
+"This is a number, but I don't know which type."

 >>> f(object())
 NotFoundLookupError: For function "f", signature Signature(builtins.object) could not be resolved.